 QV Outdoor Cinema

-As the closest beach to the city, it is often crowded by locals who are looking for some aquatic enjoyment, yet due to the recent and gradual rejuvenation of the area and its plentiful grass lawns that are dotted with palm trees, wide stretches of sand and shallow yet swimmable waters it still provides everything one could ask for in a beach this close to an urban centre.
+Being the closest beach to the city, it is frequently visited by locals in search of aquatic entertainment.
+However, the area has recently undergone a gradual revitalisation, and now offers lush grass lawns dotted with palm trees, expansive stretches of sand, and shallow yet swimmable waters, providing everything one could want from a beach so close to a major city.

 The Art of Christmas at Melbourne Central